nirvanaos/home/readme.md

 to distribute the work over these cores.
 It is an opposite issue and it requires the opposite approach.

-Nirvana uses non-preemptive multitasking.
-When one actor claims a processor core for the incoming message processing, it would not be preempted until it finished processing the current message.
+Nirvana uses non-preemptive multitasking for real-time messages.
+When one actor claims a processor core for the incoming message processing, it would not be preempted until it finished processing the current message or sent a message to another actor.

-#### Background Tasks

-Of course, there are background tasks, such as database reorganization or cryptocurrency mining.
-Such tasks are executed only when no real-time task is scheduled for execution.
-Background tasks have an infinite timeout and may be preempted at any time by the actor's activity or another background task.

-For the background tasks Nirvana uses preemptive multitasking, when realtime activity is absent.

 ### New Memory Management